yugabyte/yugabyte-db/docs/content/latest/manage/backup-restore/point-in-time-restore-ycql.md

     }
     ```

-1. Next, verify the restoration is in `RESTORED` state (you'll see more snapshots in the list, as well):
+1. Next, verify the restoration is in `RESTORED` state (you'll observe more snapshots in the list, as well):

     ```sh
     $ bin/yb-admin list_snapshots